-The inaugural Vodacom Social Media Journalist of the Year in 2011, Herman Manson (@marklives) is a business journalist and media commentator who edits industry news site www.marklives.com Hs writing has appeared in newspapers and magazines locally and abroad, including Bizcommunity.com He also co-founded Brand magazine.
+The inaugural Vodacom Social Media Journalist of the Year in 2011, Herman Manson (@marklives) is a business journalist and media commentator who edits industry news site www.marklives.com Hs writing has appeared in new spapers and magazines locally and abroad, including Bizcommunity.com He also co-founded Brand magazine.
+View my profile and articles...